cngu/vue-typer/README.md

 Changes for each release will be documented [here](https://github.com/cngu/vue-typer/releases).

 ## TODO
-- Update to webpack 3
+- Update to latest webpack
-- Update to Bootstrap v4 (for demo app)
+- Remove Bootstrap usage in demo app
 - Consider marking lodash.split as a webpack external (webpack-node-externals may be overkill?)
 - Revisit community discussions around the best way to obtain deterministic hashes so we can remove HashedModuleIdsPlugin
 - Potential features (pull requests are welcome!):